jasia03/USDA---ai-evaluation-engine/README.md

 - Identify which failure patterns are most common and why
 - Detect when chatbot performance degrades over time
 - Make data-driven decisions about where to invest improvement efforts

 ---

 ## The Solution

-A nine-step evaluation pipeline that processes raw chatbot conversation logs and produces a full suite of metrics, a cross-layer correlation analysis, drift detection against a baseline, and a periodic alignment report — all from a single command.
+A nine-step evaluation pipeline that processes raw chatbot conversation logs and produces a full suite of metrics, a cross-layer correlation analysis, drift detection against a baseline, and a periodic alignment report — all from this single command.

 ```
 python run_evaluation.py --data your_chatbot_data.xlsx